-(1) Hurdle is capitalized Euro Short Term Rate (€STR) (average over 12 rolling months)5.

-(2) Reference Asset refers to calculate the Performance fees being the Higher between the HWM and the share price at start of year adjusted of the Hurdle.

-(3) When both conditions are met, a Performance Fee is due, and the reference asset is the higher between the share price at start of year adjusted by the Hurdle and the HWM.
+- (1) Hurdle is capitalized Euro Short Term Rate (€STR) (average over 12 rolling months). - (2) Reference Asset refers to calculate the Performance fees being the Higher between the HWM and the share price at start of year adjusted of the Hurdle. - (3) When both conditions are met, a Performance Fee is due, and the reference asset is the higher between the share price at start of year adjusted by the Hurdle and the HWM.
 In this year, the share price at start of year adjusted by the Hurdle is equal to 111.20€, and the HWM is equal to 100€, the performance fee will be calculated in reference to the Hurdle.
-The Performance Fee Rate (14.95%) is applied between the Share price at the end of year and the Reference Asset (111.83-111.20= 0.63).

-(4) In order for the payment of the Performance Fee to become due, the two conditions have to be filled, in that case, share price at the end of the year is above the HWM but under the Hurdle.
-All conditions are not met, performance fee is not due.

-(5) For this year, the Hurdle should have been -1% considering the value of Euro Short Term Rate (€STR) (average over 12 rolling months), but as the Hurdle is floored at 0%, the value will be 0% setting the performance of the Sub-Fund over the Hurdle to 1.75% instead of 2.75%.
+The Performance Fee Rate (14.95%) is applied between the Share price at the end of year and the Reference Asset (111.83-111.20= 0.63). - (4) In order for the payment of the Performance Fee to become due, the two conditions have to be filled, in that case, share price at the end of the year is above the HWM but under the Hurdle.
+All conditions are not met, performance fee is not due. - (5) Despite the absence of crystallisation of Performance Fee during the Performance Period, the HWM will not be reset as the highest share price at end of year (116.30€) during the Performance Period is higher than the previous HWM (111.83 €). - (6) In the absence of crystallisation of Performance Period is lower than the previous HWM (111.83€), the Reset of the HWM is applied and the HWM is set at EUR 107.46 € as from Year 9. - (7) The reference asset is the higher between the share price at start of year adjusted by the Hurdle and the HWM.
+In this year, the share price at start of year adjusted by the Hurdle is equal to 107.04€, and the HWM is equal to 107.46€, the performance fee will be calculated in reference to the HWM.
+The Performance Fee Rate (14.95%) is applied between the Share price at the end of year and the Reference Asset (111.68-107.46= 4.22). - (8) For this year, the Hurdle should have been -1% considering the value of Euro Short Term Rate (€STR) (average over 12 rolling months), but as the Hurdle is floored at 0%, the value will be 0% setting the performance of the Sub-Fund over the Hurdle to 1.75% instead of 2.75%.
 As both conditions are met, Performance Fee is due with reference to the HWM.

-5 Until 31st December 2023, the objective of the Sub-Fund is to seek an annualised performance in excess of CNO-TEC 5 + at least 300 basis points over the recommended investment period, by relying on discretionary management, and this Supplement shall be read accordingly.
-This benchmark corresponds to the constant equivalent rate of 5-year French government bonds and is the actuarial rate of return of fictitious Treasury whose life would be at each moment equal to 5 years.
-More details on such benchmark are available on the following website: https://www.banque-france.fr/